Kingston Saltpeter Cave

-Kingston Saltpeter Cave is the largest cave in Bartow County, Georgia, United States of America, and was formerly used as a source of saltpeter, the critical oxidizing component of gunpowder, by the Confederate States of America during the American Civil War (1861–1865).
+Kingston Saltpeter Cave is the largest cave in Bartow County, Georgia, United States.
+It was formerly used as a source of saltpeter, the critical oxidizing component of gunpowder, by the Confederate States of America during the American Civil War (1861–1865).
 The cave is now a preserved area composed of 40 acres of largely hardwood forest, underlain by a variety of wildflowers and mosses.

 In late 1983 the property was acquired by the Felburn Foundation in order to preserve, maintain, and protect it for future generations.